Plastic Tubing

 Strain Relief

-A process in which plastic tubing is used as an outer cover for an object in order to reduce the stress being placed on the object by providing additional support and stiffness.
+A technique in which plastic tubing is used to cover an object, reducing stress on the object by adding extra support and stiffness.

 Stress Cracks